0atman/noboilerplate/scripts/38-autism.md

 notes:

-An autistic person has a set of traits we group together under the autism label.
+An autistic person has a set of traits we group together under the Autism label.

 Three examples of common non-autistic traits are:
 1. Being left-handed,